The Best Safety Razor for Beginners: A Few Great Picks

 The safety razors in the photo above are an example of double-edge safety razors (or, as they're sometimes called, "DE razors" or "DE safety razors").
 DE razors feature a prominent head that has a double-sided razor blade sticking out of both sides of the head, so you can shave with one side of it, flip it around, and then shave with the other side of it.
 They're pretty easy to use—you buy a safety razor and a double-sided razor blade, take the top off of the shaver head, and gently place the razor on the base of the shaving head—and they are, far and away, the most common type of safety razor.
 In fact, whenever you hear someone use the generic term "safety razor," they're almost always referring to a double-edge safety razor.

 There are, however, single-edge safety razors (sometimes called "SE razors" or "SE safety razors") that don't have a sharp edge on each side of the head, and instead only feature a single blade coming out of one side of the head.
 They're a little more rare, and they take a little while longer to get a close shave—because it's only got a single cutting surface, you'll need to rinse it off twice as often—but there are a couple of models out there, and we give a critique of one of our favorite SE safety razors in our "Reviews" section below.
+Single-edge razors are a fun departure from the norm when it comes to safety razors, and a lot of guys collect them.

 Two-Piece vs. Three-Piece